 You’ve Been Hurt, What’s the Next Step?

 In most cases, injured workers are eligible to file a claim for workers’ compensation if they’ve been hurt at work.
 Additionally, in cases where there is employer negligence and worker’s compensation doesn’t provide adequate redress, workers have the option of filing suit.
-The key to this situation is proving that negligence occurred, which is why hiring a Tampa personal injury lawyer might be a good idea.
+The key to this situation is proving that negligence occurred, which is why hiring a Florida work injury lawyer might be a good idea.

 Our 100+ Years of Combined Experience Can Work for You